 As cloud computing, artificial intelligence infrastructure, and hyperscale data centers continue to expand globally, robotics is expected to play a key role in improving data center operational efficiency.Â

-Robotics-as-a-Service enables data center operators to deploy automation without large upfront investment while ensuring continuous system upgrades and maintenance.Â
+Robotics as a Service enables data center operators to deploy automation without large upfront investment while ensuring continuous system upgrades and maintenance.Â

 Which Mobile Robots Are Used in RaaSÂ Deployments?Â

-Two major mobile robotics technologies are commonly used in Robotics-as-a-Service deployments.Â
+Two major mobile robotics technologies are commonly used in Robotics as a Service deployments.Â

 Automated Guided Vehicles (AGVs)Â